A/N: Warning for more violence in this chapter.

 Sensing weakness, Roman continued.
 “It’s Unity, right?”

 “Yes,” Gareth admitted.
-Roman’s dark eyes made him itch, just beneath the skin, and soon the words were pouring out of him.
+Roman’s dark eyes made him itch, just beneath the skin, and soon the words poured out of him.
 “They’re sending a diplomatic team to Orean to negotiate the return of a hostage.
 I’ve been to Orean a few times, so they put me on the team.”

 “And how would you know?”
 Gareth asked, sounding for a moment very much like his father.
 Gareth hated himself for it, just a little.

 Roman smiled and shrugged, and whatever sharpness Gareth had seen behind his eyes disappeared, like a sheathed knife— hidden, but no less dangerous.
-“I guess I wouldn’t.”
+“I guess I wouldn’t.
+Did you just meet the team for the first time tonight?”

 “Yes.
 Isobel’s my wife and Ofelia’s my daughter.
 Isobel’s the most beautiful woman in the world.
 You should meet her, Roman!
 You should come up and meet her!
 Then you’ll see.
 She’s pregnant right now.
 I’m probably going to miss the birth of my second child.”
 Gareth stopped walking.
 “Oh, Atiuh.
 I hadn’t even realized that till just now.”

-Roman wordlessly tugs Gareth on again.
+Roman tugged Gareth on again.
 “I’m sorry, Gareth.
 I’m sure it’s no great comfort, but with someone of your wit on the team, you’ll succeed and make it back in no time at all.
 And Orean is beautiful in the fall.”

 “Have you been?”
 Gareth asked.